anilmawji/ITPortal/README.md

 Microsoft-focused desktop application for internal IT operations, made with .NET MAUI Blazor Hybrid.

 Provides a modern interface to interact with PowerShell script blocks and manage an automation codebase.
+View script output in real time.

 ![login](https://github.com/anilmawji/ITPortal/assets/36245645/6e43a489-54a7-4bd1-a095-26491ef70cd1)